blinkupsdk/docs/README.md

 Kotlin:

 Place `VenueMapView` in your layout (or create it with code).
 Get it's instance, for example

 ```kotlin
 val map = findViewById<VenueMapView>(R.id."your_map_id")
 ```

-and set the event you want to show the mapo for into `VenueMapView`
+and set the event you want to show the map for into `VenueMapView`

 ```kotlin
 val event:Place = ...